ECB to acknowledge weak growth but keep policy unchanged

 At most, Draghi could downgrade the bank’s economic assessment, arguing that growth risks are now tilted to the downside.
 He could also provide clues about new loans to banks, called Long-Term Refinancing Operations or LTROs, likely to come in the spring.

-“In such a fluid environment, when net asset purchases have just ended and the ECB has not yet achieved its inflation goal, Mario Draghi will want to get ahead of a deterioration in confidence to avoid it becoming self-fulfilling,” Deutsche Bank said in a note to clients.

-“Even if the balance of risks does not formally change, we would expect a sufficient shift in tone to signal the same thing,” Deutsche added.
+“Even if the balance of risks does not formally change, we would expect a sufficient shift in tone to signal the same thing,” Deutsche Bank said in a note to clients.

 The problem with downgrading the risk assessment is that such a change in the bank’s guidance would naturally raise expectations of policy action.